Glass you recycle at home is being turned into high-quality sand and used in Victorian roadworks.

 The use of recycled materials in road and civil construction is on the rise, as industry and government look to innovate.
 This shift reduces the demand on new material extraction from the natural environment and increases sustainability outcomes for construction across Victoria.

-Funding infrastructure upgrades like Alex Fraser or investing in research and development aligns with the Victorian Government’s circular economy strategy, Recycling Victoria.
-This is a 10-year plan that will completely transform Victoria’s recycling sector.
+Funding infrastructure upgrades like Alex Fraser or investing in research and development aligns with the Victorian Government’s circular economy policy.
+This is a 10-year plan that will completely transform Victoria’s waste and recycling sector.

-Read about Victoria’s circular economy policy, Recycling Victoria.
+Read about Victoria’s circular economy policy, Recycling Victoria: a new economy.

 SV is looking for projects that contribute to Victoria’s transition to a circular economy.
 This industry-led project was delivered in 2018 and shows how recycled glass bottles can be used in road base – in this instance in Melbourne’s heavily used and critical airport link, the Tullamarine Freeway.